Short Annapurna Circuit Trek

 Your fitness level can be a decisive factor in determining the level and intensity of your required training.
 However, we recommend starting training for the short Annapurna Circuit Trek at least 6 to 8 weeks before the trek.

-Combine conditioning hikes, cardio workouts, strength training, stretching, and recovery to improve your fitness and make the trek more comfortable.
+Combine conditioning hikes, cardio workouts, strength training and stretching help to improve your fitness level.
+You can do long distance running and swimming too.
+These help to make your muscles stronger and make the trek more comfortable.

 Conditioning Hikes

-One of the best ways to train for the short Annapurna Circuit Trek is to mimic the challenges you’re likely to endure during the trek, such as rugged terrain, long-distance hiking, carrying a heavy backpack, or elevation gain.
+One of the best ways to train for short Annapurna hike is to mimic the challenges you’re likely to endure during the trek.
+The challenges are rugged terrain, long-distance hiking, carrying a heavy backpack, or elevation gain.

-So, find decent hiking trails around your hometown and go for a conditioning hike at least once a week to build your stamina, fitness, and mental readiness.
+So, find decent hiking trails around your hometown and go for a conditioning hike at least once a week.
+These hike helps to build your stamina, fitness, and mental readiness.
 Start slow with a 5-kilometer hike and gradually increase the distance, intensity, and pack weight as you progress.

 If there aren’t decent trail options nearby, you can climb up and down your home stairs with a weighted backpack.